 If your cat hasn’t been eating for over 24 hours, or you notice any other symptoms (e.g. cat stops grooming, low activity) then speak with a vet.

-In this article, I’ve looked at the best cat food for picky eaters.
+In this article, I’ve looked at the best wet cat food for picky eaters.

 Having a picky eater is a frustrating situation, but there are many proactive things you can do to solve the problem.

-Since cats are carnivores, they tend to prefer warm, fresh-smelling wet meat with a lot of animal protein.
-Cat’s don’t like bland off smelling meat as they perceive this to be a diseased carcass that doesn’t warrant consumption.
+Cats prefer warm, fresh-smelling wet meat with a lot of animal protein.
+They don’t like off-smelling meat as they associate this with a dead carcass (i.e. not good to eat).